iestyn-lewis/4by8/index.md

 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>

-The latest firmware version is 3.02.
-To determine your device's firmware version, unplug your CZPL and plug it back in again.
+The latest firmware version is 1.00.
+To determine your device's firmware version, unplug your 4by8 and plug it back in again.
 Immediately after the CZPL "splash" appears, your firmware version will be displayed.
-If you do not see a firmware version displayed, you have version 2.0 firmware.
 If you would like to upgrade your firmware, please contact me for directions.

 ### Firmware Version History

-* 3.02 - Expanded arp sequence to 64 steps, added Operational Memory bank save/load for CZ-1, added MIDI Bank/Program Change.
-* 3.01 - Major version release with CZ-1 support, bank storage and arpeggiator.  <a target="_blank" href="images/CZ%20Patch%20Library%20Manual%20FV%20302.pdf">(v3.01 manual)</a>

-* 2.03 - Minor fix (random patch display was not updated).
-* 2.02 - Added CZ-230S mode.
-Fixed MIDI IN latency problem.
-* 2.01 - Added manual random patch selection.
-* 2.00 - Initial version.
+* 1.00 - Initial version.